What is diabetes and how is it connected to chronic kidney disease?

 How can I look after my kidneys if I have diabetes?

-- Stop smoking.
+• Stop smoking if you are a smoker.
 Smoking is a health risk for everyone, but for people with diabetes the risk is even greater.
-It can make your kidney disease worse and contribute to heart attacks and strokes.
-Your doctor can help and can refer you to a stop smoking service.
+It can make your kidney disease worse and increase the risk of heart attacks and strokes.
+Your doctor can help and can refer you to a stop smoking service, and you can find out more information on the NHS website.

-- Keep your blood pressure under control.
+• Keep your blood pressure under control.
 You should aim for a blood pressure of 130/80 or less.
 Your kidney team may prescribe medication to help with this.
-You can buy a blood pressure machine at your local chemists to check your own blood pressure at home to help keep it under control.
+You can buy a blood pressure machine at your local pharmacy or online to check your own blood pressure at home to help keep it under control.

-- Keep your cholesterol level within the range recommended by your doctor or nurse.
+• Manage your cholesterol level.
+Try to keep it within the range recommended by your doctor or nurse.
 This may involve a change in diet and/or medication.
-Ask your kidney team to refer you to a dietician.
+Ask your kidney team to refer you to a dietitian.

-- Lose weight if you are overweight.
-Talk to your GP about safe ways to lose weight if this applies to you.
+• Lose weight if you are overweight.
+Talk to your GP about safe, healthy ways to lose weight if necessary.

 Your healthcare team can help you to manage your diabetes and improve your overall health.